A Universal Design Approach

 The Social Benefits of Universal Design for a Changing World

 The age-distribution of the world's population is changing dramatically.
-People are living longer as a result of medical developments in the last century and healthier lifestyle changes.
+People are living longer as a result of medical innovations and healthier lifestyle changes.

-The following key statistics show some the demographic changes expected in the first half of the 21st century:
+The following key statistics show some of the demographic changes that are expected in the next 30 years.

-- By 2021, the number of people over 80 years of age will have increased by two-thirds.
+- In 2022 National Census found the number of people over 80 years of age increased by 25% since the 2016 census.

 Universal Design creates inclusive design solutions and promotes accessibility and usability, allowing people with all levels of ability to live independently.
 The ability of a person to remain as independent as possible can be influenced by how accessible and usable products, services and environments are.
 Factors that promote independent living, such as universal design, have a key role to play in dealing with this global phenomenon.

 Ability as a Continuum

 Universal Design assumes that the range of human ability is ordinary, not special.

 No two people are the same and no two people have exactly the same ability.
 The considerable variation that exists between people can be influenced by both external and internal factors.
 Ability can vary according to the type of activity in which a person is participating or the environment in which that person is carrying out the activity.

 Every person experiences reduced functioning at some stage during his or her lifetime.
 For example, "noisy environments can impair a person’s hearing; dimly lit rooms can impair a person’s vision; and having the flu can reduce a person’s stamina"